Rsantct/DevControl/README.md

-# wakeonlan_web
-a web page to wake-on-lan some stuff

-## A wake-on-lan web
+# A wake-on-lan web

-If you have a 24x7 Raspberry Pi kind of Linux based micro PC running at home, you may want to use it as a WOL server.
+If you have a 24x7 Raspberry Pi kind of Linux based micro PC running at home, you may want to use it as a WOL server to power on some local machines.

 On your 24x7 micro PC you'll need: